 Workshops and classes balance instruction and information with short guided practice and silent individual meditation.
 This approach accelerates leaning and is immediately effective.
-Classes and workshop sessions are progressive: each builds on the previous class with a short review of the previous one at the begging of each.
+Classes and workshop sessions are progressive with each building on the previous class.

-For people with previous meditation experience, this approach to meditation cultivates unwavering qualities of agile awareness along with uplifted relaxed moods and uplifted feeling.
+For people with previous meditation experience, this approach to meditation cultivates unwavering qualities of agile awareness along with uplifted relaxed moods and wholesome feelings.
 Traditionally, this approach is known as the brahmaviharas or heavenly mental states.
 The emphasis is on developing wholesome and healthy feeling-tones in conjunction with relaxed-awarenes that is directed inwardly.
-With awareness balanced tranquility, urgency and anxiety fade away naturally.
+With awareness balanced tranquility, urgency and anxiety naturally fade away.
 The result is contentment and heartfelt happiness not dependent on sense stimulus.
-The class result in meditative experiences that are pleasurable and accompanied by an agile mind and uplifted attitude.
-This approach to mental and emotional development is sustainable in daily life and can be cultivated in active lifestyles.
+The class results in meditative experiences that are pleasurable and accompanied by an agile mind and uplifted attitude.
+This type of directed effort to mental and emotional development is sustainable in daily life and can be cultivated in active lifestyles.

 More about teachers and practice leaders >>

 Meditation is a easy as smiling.
 Every time we smile, we selectively disconnect unwholesome feelings of worry, anger, and anxiety, and replace them with positive-wholesome feelings.
 Repeating this process as a meditative exercise gradually deconditions negative emotions from arising and promotes positive moods and feelings.
 Positive and benevolent mental states like friendliness, loving-kindness, empathy, happiness, and joyfulness can be cultivated to be increasingly prevalent in daily life using easy to learn meditative techniques .